Whitescan/PlayerPlot/bin/README.md

 ![Tested Versions][tested-shield]

-Player Plot requires a Minecraft server running one of the tested version displayed above.
+Player Plot requires a Minecraft server running version 1.8 to 1.6.

 #### Installation

-Install PlayerPlot like any other Spigot plugin.
+Install Player Plot like any other Spigot plugin.
 If you need a refresher you can refer to [Installation](https://gitlab.com/sword7/playerplot/-/wikis/setup/installation).

 <!-- USAGE EXAMPLES -->
 ## Usage